See what questions

 Migraine an undiagnosed cause of headache: It is surprising that many migraine sufferers are not initially diagnosed.
-Although the condition is fairly well known, there are also many other causes of headache, and the ...read more »
+Although the condition is fairly well known, there are also many other ...read more »

 Children with migraine often misdiagnosed: A migraine often fails to be correctly diagnosed in pediatric patients.
 These patients are not the typical migraine sufferers, but migraines can also occur in children.
 See ...read more »